JustineDevs/lakas_ng_lahi/lakas_ng_lahi/docs/game-worldbuilding.md

 ---

-*This combined map visually merges the strategic, game-like layout with the historical archipelagic structure, suitable for both gameplay and lore/worldbuilding.*
+*Each clan's homeland is now visually equipped with terraced rice fields and a water source, supporting both gameplay and lore authenticity.*